Frances Densmore: Life and Works

 She wrote The Indians and Their Music in 1926.
 Between 1910 and 1957, she published fourteen book-length bulletins for the Smithsonian, each describing the musical practices and repertories of a different Native American group.
 These were reprinted as a series by DaCapo Press in 1972.
+Raymond DeMallie describes Densmore's Teton Sioux Music and Culture as "one of the most significant ethnographic works ever published on the Sioux."

 She also was a part of "A Ventriloquy of Anthros" in the American Indian Quarterly along with James Owen Dorsey and Eugene Buechel.

+Densmore died of bronchopneumonia on June 5, 1957, at a hospital in Red Wing.
+She was buried in Oakwood Cemetery.

 Awards

 Oberlin College awarded Densmore an honorary M.A. degree in 1924.
 Macalester College followed suit in 1950, awarding her an honorary Doctor of Letters degree.
 In 1954, the Minnesota Historical Society recognized her with its first-ever "Citation for Distinguished Service in the Field of Minnesota History."

-The National Association for American Composers and Conductors recognized Densmore in its 1940-1941 awards for her musicological work.
+The National Association for American Composers and Conductors recognized Densmore in its 1940–1941 awards for her musicological work.